 The results of a study published in the British Journal of Cancer, however did not find that breast implants delayed the diagnosis of breast cancer.
 Researchers from Denmark evaluated nearly 3,000 women who had breast implants between 1973 and 1997.
 Of these women, 23 developed breast cancer.
 Researchers compared these women to women without breast implants who had been diagnosed with breast cancer and registered in the Danish Breast Cancer Cooperative Group's register (“control group”).
 There was no difference in the stage at which breast cancer was diagnosed and the overall survival between women with breast implants and the control group.

 As with all research, caution is necessary in interpreting the results.
 While not all studies have not found an association between implants and a delayed diagnosis of breast cancer women with implants should be cautious and adhere to a strict screening schedule developed with their physician.

-According to a recent article published in The Journal of the American Medical Association, breast augmentation decreases the ability of mammography to detect breast cancer.
+Breast augmentation may however decrease the ability of mammography to detect breast cancer.
 However, women with breast augmentation who are diagnosed with breast cancer have similar prognostic characteristics as women without breast augmentation who are diagnosed with breast cancer.
-1

 However, researchers continue to evaluate this issue.
 Recently, a multi-institutional clinical trial was conducted to further evaluate the impact of breast augmentation on the detection of breast cancer.
 This trial included over 800 women with breast cancer – 137 of whom had breast augmentation, and 685 of whom did not have augmentation who were diagnosed between 1995 and 2002.
 Nearly 100,000 women without breast cancer were also included in the study – 10, 533 of whom had breast augmentation and 974, 915 of whom did not have augmentation.
 All women underwent mammography screening.